Miguel26-pixel/FEUP-ESOF/docs/Milestones.md

 ### What should we do differently

-We shoul've writen more tests to guarantee the robustness of the app.
+We should've writen more tests to guarantee the robustness of the app.

 ### What still puzzles the team